 The LVN-to-RN Certificate of Achievement (30 unit option) is an 18-month course of study consisting of both classroom and clinical training.
 Graduates of the program work as integral members of the healthcare team, providing care and educating clients across the lifespan.
 The LVN-to-RN (30-unit option) Certificate of Achievement is designed to provide California Licensed Vocational Nurses the classroom and clinical training necessary to be eligible for the National Council Licensing Examination (NCLEX).
 Students who take the NCLEX-RN after completing a certificate program, such as this (as opposed to a degree program) may not be able to practice as an RN outside the State of California.
 Prospective students must first complete required prerequisites before entry to the program.
 Prospective students must meet with the Nursing Program Director prior to application to discuss limitations of the RN role for 30-unit option nurses.
 Admission to the program is competitive.
-Initial screening is based on the CA Chancellor's Office Formula for Nursing Student Success which takes into account the applicant's overall college GPA, English prerequisite GPA, and prerequisite sciences GPA.
+Initial screening is overall college GPA, English prerequisite GPA, and prerequisite sciences GPA.
 Applicants who achieve the minimum cut score using this formula are then chosen by a random computerized selection process (lottery).
 For further details on admission criteria, see the Mendocino College Nursing Department webpages.